stechtmann/BL2700/BLAST_R.md

 library(tidyverse)
 ```

+## Background on today's activity.

+Bacteria can be used to help clean up oil spills.
+These bacteria use the hydrocarbons in oil as a carbon and energy source.
+They contain genes that allow them to metabolize these oil hydrocarbons.
+An oil degrading isolate recently had its genome sequenced.
+This organism is known as *Oleispira antartica* because it is an oil degrading spirillum (spiral shaped) bacteria that was isolated from Antarctica.
+We are interested in testing the hypothesis that there are homologs of genes involved in oil biodegradation in the genome of *O. antarctica*.

 ## Download the data for today's activity

 Get the genome data to be used for the database from [here](https://raw.githubusercontent.com/stechtmann/BL2700/master/data/Oleispira_antarctica.fasta)
 Get the query data to search against the database from [here](https://raw.githubusercontent.com/stechtmann/BL2700/master/data/hydrocarbons.txt)

 ## Set working directory
 Set your working directory to where the sequence files are.